Nordic Resistance Movement: Finland

 Pohjoismainen Vastarintaliike is the Finnish branch of the Nordic Resistance Movement.
 It was founded by Esa Henrik Holappa, who would later abandon neo-Nazism and leave the group.
 Its current leader is Antti Niemi.
 Some of the group's activities include planting of propaganda posters and organizing demonstrations.
 Members also participate in hand-to-hand combat and shooting training arranged by the organization.
 The group also advocates pan-Finno-Ugrism, or "Kindred-folk ideology" ("Heimoaate"), and unification with ethnically Finnic Estonia is part of the group's program.

 The organisation is responsible for multiple violent crimes, including attacking anti-racism and gay pride demonstrations and stabbing participants of a left-wing event.
 According to an investigation by Yleisradio, two thirds of the members have a conviction for a violent crime.
-The NRM is responsible for killing an antifascist activist in 2016 in Helsinki.
+The NRM is responsible for the 2016 Helsinki Asema-aukio assault in which an involved antifascist died later.
 The group also awarded the title of "activist of the year" to a member convicted of torturing a man to death and possessing illegal weapons.
 The group assaults people they consider political enemies in their homes, a practice they dub "home visits".
 In 2020, a campaign chairman was left critically injured after being beaten with a clawhammer in his home in Jämsä.
 A man connected to the group is charged with attempted murder along with another man.
 The NRM also vandalized the Israeli embassy over 20 times and defaced synagogues, causing the Finnish ambassador to be called to the Israeli foreign ministry in Jerusalem twice.
 On 5 December 2020, Finnish police arrested a NRM member for murdering a fellow member, this time in Riihimäki.
 On 17 March 2021, Finnish police arrested another NRM member and confiscated several crates of explosives from his apartment.

 The NRM along with other nationalist organizations organizes an annual torch march demonstration in Helsinki in memory of the Finnish SS Battalion on the Finnish independence day, which ends at the Hietaniemi cemetery where members visit the tomb of Carl Gustaf Emil Mannerheim and the monument to the Finnish SS Battalion.
 The event has been protested by antifascists, which has led to counterdemonstrators being violently assaulted by the NRM members who act as security.
 The demonstration attracts close to 3000 participants according to the estimates of the police and hundreds of officers patrol Helsinki to prevent violent clashes.
 The march has been attended and promoted by the Finns Party, and condemned by left-wing parties, for example Green League MP Iiris Suomela characterized it as "obviously neo-nazi" and expressed her disappointment in it being attended by such a large number of people.
 The event also attracts neo-Nazis from abroad and has been attended by the NRM's foreign allies like Junge Nationalisten, who praised the event and compared it to the Battle of Helsinki, "when Germans and Finns marched side by side and liberated the city from the communists".